internationaltouch/internationaltouch.github.io/_policy/event-delivery.md

 ## Policy statement

 FIT recognises the critical role that FIT endorsed events has in promoting and developing Touch globally.
 FIT is committed to ensuring NTAs are provided with the opportunity to attend and participate in regular, quality events.

 ## Event Delivery policy

 1. Purpose of the FIT Event Delivery team is to:
     1. Ensure that FIT endorsed events are delivered to the same high, consistent level, worldwide.
     2. Coordinate with members their participation in FIT endorsed events.
-    3. Establish event budgets in consultation with event hosting authoritity.
+    3. Establish event budgets in consultation with the event hosting authoritity and the FIT Finance Director.
     4. Identify and recruit an suitably skilled workforce to ensure smooth conduct of FIT endorsed event.
     5. Establish commercial partnerships in order to enhance the global reputation of the sport.
     6. To make recommendations to the FIT Board in relation to any potential changes and/or additions to the above purposes.